DrewNaylor/guinget/docs/readmes/readme-v0.3.0.1-beta.txt

 ---------------------------------------------------------------

-Apache License 2.0 summary as it applies to guinget, libguinget, libscrollswitchtabs, and Microsoft.Data.Sqlite:
+Apache License 2.0 summary as it applies to guinget, libguinget, libscrollswitchtabs, and SQLitePCLRaw (though more detail for the last one is in its own section):
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at